 create time-locked escrows for any account or asset

-This functionality is built in at the protocol level; tokenization is a fundamental part of the network, so the supporting code is reliable, vetted, and fast.
+This functionality is built in at the protocol level; tokenization is a fundamental part of the network, so the supporting code is tested and fast.
 The ability to issue and redeem assets is one of Stellar’s most powerful features.
 It means that all asset types can take advantage of Stellar’s global reach, near instant transaction times, and ultra-low costs.
-You can get started in just a few simple steps; read the docs for complete technical details.
+You can get started in just a few simple steps.
+Please read the docs for complete technical details.

 On Stellar, you can trade tokens peer-to-peer